CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Howto_guides_examples.md

 ---
 layout: default
-title: How to guides & examples
+title: How to - guides
 nav_order: 4
 has_children: true
 ---

-# How to guides & examples
+# How to - guides
 {: .no_toc }

 Text to be added here.
 Child Sections that would appear in side menu: